Trump-Corker feud not brought up at lunch

 "I thought it was very positive, upbeat," said Sen. John Cornyn of Texas, who insisted there was no discussion during the talks about Trump's disputes with Republican senators.

+Cornyn also indicated Trump surveyed the senators about potential selections to lead the Federal Reserve, a decision he's expected to unveil as soon as this week.
+A nominee will face confirmation hearings at the Banking Committee and an approval vote by the full Senate.

-Tensions rose earlier Tuesday thanks to a war of words between Trump and Corker who, in terming the White House an "adult day care," has implied Trump may be drifting into senility.
+In the senators' description, the lunch oozed unity without a mention of the brouhaha between the President and Corker, which began over the summer but which has recently escalated dramatically.
+Tensions rose earlier Tuesday thanks to a new scuffle between Trump and Corker, who, in terming the White House an "adult day care," has implied Trump may be drifting into senility.

+In a sign of how theatrical the feud between Trump and Corker has become, another Republican senator, Thom Tillis of North Carolina, carried a carton of popcorn to lunch in anticipation of fireworks.

 The latest spat was prompted by Corker's televised rebuke of Trump's skepticism over a plan to alter 401(k) retirement plans, which came as lawmakers continue to draft tax reform legislation that both sides agree is a necessity.
 Corker implied Trump was getting ahead of policymakers in his declaration that 401(k) plans would not change under the new law.